AdobeDocs/experience-manager-cloud-manager.fr-FR/help/using/setting-up-users-and-roles.md

 * Développeur
 * Responsable de programme

-Vous pouvez créer, ou ajouter, des utilisateurs/groupes à ces profils de produit avec [Admin Console](https://adminconsole.adobe.com/) pour [!UICONTROL Cloud Manager], comme illustré dans la figure ci-dessous :
+You can create, or add, users/groups to these Product Profiles with the [Admin Console](https://adminconsole.adobe.com/) for [!UICONTROL Cloud Manager], as shown in the figure below:

 1. Connectez-vous à Admin Console et cliquez sur **Nouveau profil** pour ajouter un nouveau profil.